hiroko-gion/NYC-Housing-Quality-DataWarehouse/README.md

 - Provide insights into housing conditions and code violations across the five boroughs.

 ## Key Performance Indicators (KPIs)
 1. **Time Series Analysis of Housing Complaint Types:** <br>
      Track the volume of each complaint type by month or year to detect any seasonal patterns or emerging issues.

-2.  **Top 10 Properties With Complaints:** <br>
-     Identify the top 10 buildings/properties that receive the highest frequency of service requests, indicating potential chronic issues.
+2.**Top 5 Most Common Housing Complaints and their Average Response Time in Days:** <br>
+    Identify the five most prevalent housing maintenance complaints and calculating their average response time in days.
+This analysis offers insights into both the frequency of
+    complaints and the efficiency of response measures.

 3. **Average Time to Close A Violation Across Categories:** <br>
      Calculate the average time when a violation is reported until it's marked as closed.
 This will give insight into the efficiency of the remediation process.

+4. **Top 10 Properties With Complaints:** <br>
+     Identify the top 10 buildings/properties that receive the highest frequency of service requests, indicating potential chronic issues.

 ## Datasets